spraakbanken/sparv-pipeline/docs/developers-guide/writing-sparv-plugins.md

 The function's relation to other pipeline components is described by its signature.
 The function arguments contain type hints to the Sparv classes `Annotation` and `Output` which indicate what dependencies (e.g. annotations, models or config variables) must be satisfied before the function can do its job, and what it will produce.
-In this example Sparv will make sure that a word annotation exists before it will attempt to call the `uppercase` function because it knows that `word` is an input as it is of type `Annotation`.
-It also knows that the function produces the output annotation `<token>:custom.convert.upper`, so if any other module would request this annotation as input, it will run `uppercase` prior to calling that module.
+In this example Sparv will make sure that a word annotation exists before it will attempt to call the `uppercase` function, because it knows that `word` is an input since it is of type `Annotation`.
+It also knows that the function produces the output annotation `<token>:uppercase.upper`, so if any other module would request this annotation as input, it will run `uppercase` prior to calling that module.

 A function decorated with a Sparv decorator should never be actively called by you or by another decorated function.
 When running Sparv through the CLI Sparv's dependency system will calculate a dependency graph and all the functions necessary for producing the desired output will be run automatically.

 ## Reading and Writing Files
 Sparv classes like `Annotation` and `Output` have built-in methods for reading and writing files (like `word.read()` and